 - Destroying debt.
-Ideally set up to be accomplished in five years or less after finishing residency.
-[Some have paid their debt off during residency]
+Ideally this will be set up to be accomplished in five years or less after finishing residency.
+[For some perspective: some have paid their debt off during residency]

 - Enjoying the rest of the money, while mostly living like a resident after residency until your debt is paid off, on things that bring them wellness and joy.

 - Remembering that this is a “moderate” philosophy.
 Don’t go buy the house, car, country club membership, etc. right when you finish.
 It is sage advice to live mostly like a resident after you finish training for a few years!

 What do you think?
 Are you moderately frugal?
 Or are you all in frugal?
 Not frugal at all?